GenesisAeon/unified-mandala/feedbackcodex.md

 - Implemented RealtimeResearchHub component for streaming retrieval hits and answers.
 - Added AnnotationsPanel component for realtime annotations and synced advanced progress.
 - Added ImageRedactor utility to mask selected regions in PNG images.
+- Added role permissions map for admin and commons modules.